Cincinnati Child Support Attorneys

 Credit Reporting: Delinquent child support payments can negatively impact a parent’s credit score, making it more challenging to secure loans or credit cards.

-- Suspension of Driver’s License: A delinquent parent can have their Ohio issued license suspended.
+- Suspension of Driver’s License: A delinquent parent can have their Ohio-issued license suspended.

 - Suspension of Professional Licensing: A delinquent parent could see their professional licenses, such as those for practicing medicine or law, temporarily suspended until payments are resumed.